-Wisconsin has 18 CHCs located around the state which receive federal CHC grants.
+Wisconsin has 17 CHCs located around the state that receive federal CHC grants.

-- Other CHC benefits include participation in: Federal Tort Claims Act (malpractice coverage), Drug Pricing Discounted Purchases, federal loan guarantees for capital improvements, Vaccines for Children Program, eligible site for National Health Service Corps provider recruitment assistance.
+- Other CHC benefits include participation in: Federal Tort Claims Act, Drug Pricing Discounted Purchases, federal loan guarantees for capital improvements, Vaccines for Children Program, eligible site for National Health Service Corps provider recruitment assistance

 Resources for Communities Interested in Developing a Community Health Center

-- DHHS Health Resources and Services Administration CHC Program (Exit DHS) - The federal program's website with all program guidance, application information and requirements, and a current listing of all CHCs
+- Department of Health and Human Services Health Resources and Services Administration CHC Program – The federal program's website with all program guidance, application information and requirements, and a current listing of all CHCs.

-- Check if an address is located in a HPSA or MUA/MUP (Exit DHS).
+- Check if an address is located in a Health Professional Shortage Area (HPSA) or MUA/MUP

-- Request an application for a new HPSA or MUA/MUP designation from the state primary care office.
+- Request an application for a new HPSA or MUA/MUP designation from the State Primary Care Program.

-- Wisconsin Primary Health Care Association (Exit DHS) - How a community can establish a community health center, technical assistance and training for CHCs, and assistance with development of community applications for new CHCs.
+- Wisconsin Primary Health Care Association - How a community can establish a community health center, technical assistance and training for CHCs, and assistance with development of community applications for new CHCs.

 The Wisconsin Primary Care Program also manages state grants to federally funded community health centers and health care for the homeless centers.
 To be eligible for the state grants, these community-governed clinics must be located in a designated Medically Underserved Area/Population (MUA/MUP) and must already receive a federal grant through the Health Resources and Services Administration Community Health Centers program.